wilcoxen-courses/e110-github/README.md

 ![Markdown preview icon](image1.png)

-One other quick note: in this and other Readme files this semester, backquotes are often used to signal that something is code or should be entered directly as-is.
+One other quick note: in this and other Readme files this semester, backquotes are often used to signal that something is code or or some thing (such as a file name) that should be entered directly as-is.
 In the rendered version (PDF or preview) the text will be shown in a monospaced font and won't have quotes.

 This approach is used to avoid a meta-quote problem: putting quotes around code would be confusing since the code itself can have quotes.
 For example, the first instruction below is cleaner and clearer than the second:

 * Add a line to your script that says `name = "Python"`

 * Add a line to your script that says "name = "Python"" but without the outside quotes.

 When you're looking at the raw Markdown, you'll see the backquotes but be sure to omit them when you're carrying out the instructions.

 ## Deliverables

-Your finished repository should contain an updated version of **bio.md** plus a new file called **done.md**.
+Your finished repository should contain an updated version of **bio.md** plus a new file called **results.md**.

 ## Instructions